Benhuh111/finance_backend/README.md

 ## Database Configuration

 This application uses MySQL to persist user preferences.
-Ensure your MySQL server is running, and that the application.yml configuration mathces your MySQL setup.
+Ensure your MySQL server is running, and that the application.yml configuration matches your MySQL setup.

 ## Future Improvements
 * **API Integration**: Integrate with a real finance API to replace mock data.